r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 ## When to use

-1. Used to implement some other common abstract data types: List, Queue, Stack, and [Associative Arrays](https://en.wikipedia.org/wiki/Associative_array)
-    - Often used in the implementation of adjacency lists for graphs.
+1. Used to implement some other common abstract data types: List, Queue, Stack, and [Associative Arrays](https://en.wikipedia.org/wiki/Associative_array) (Often used in the implementation of adjacency lists for graphs)
 2. Easy to create a circular list
 3. Easy to model real world objects, such as trains, that are sequential
 4. Used in separate chaining of certain Hash Table implementations to deal with hashing collisions